If you

 the external thermostat only costs $53.00 and you

-any holes in your freezer to install it.
+any holes in your freezer to install it - you will puncture a cooling element.
 Simply hang

 it on the back of the freezer and route the sending